mrrobotisreal/AspireWithAlina/README.md

 [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+*^^^ Leaving this here for now, because I am essentially learning Flutter by making this app.
+I'll update this later.*

 ## Assets

 The `assets` directory houses images, fonts, and any other files you want to